givemepower8/Phaser3Practices/public/Tutorial/01 Game Basics.md

 [Game source code](https://github.com/photonstorm/phaser/blob/v3.16.2/src/core/Game.js)

-see the minimum setup.html example
+see the `minimum game setup.html` example

 - minimum game just has one scene `initialize`
 - game has pre-defined properties, some important ones like config which you can access the device, game width and height